IYuriev/SelfAssessment/Skills/Programming.md

   - collection 🖐️ used
   - set 🖐️ used
   - hash table 🖐️ used
-  - linked list 👂 heard
+  - linked list 🖐️ used
   - doubly list doubly list 👂 heard
   - unrolled list 👂 heard
   - circular list 👂 heard
-  - queue 👂 heard
+  - queue 🖐️ used
-  - stack 👂 heard
+  - stack 🖐️ used
   - deque 🖐️ used
-  - tree 👂 heard
+  - tree 🖐️ used
-  - graph 👂 heard
+  - graph 🖐️ used
   - iterator 🖐️ used
   - mutable state 👂 heard
   - immutable state 👂 heard